SaltLithe/TFG/README.md

 Most of the time, pair programmers will only work in pairs, use only one computer, and will switch roles but not share them, this tool tries to mix this dynamic by allowing small teams to work together in the same project at the same time with their own computer on a local network.

-# What can TITLE do?
+# What can PairLeap do?

 These are the features of TITLE summarized:
 - 1 : Create and manage workspaces